A note on mock automorphic forms and the BPS index: BPS states and automorphic forms

 \subsection{BPS states}

 Physically, we confine ourselves mainly to compactifications of a Type II string on a Calabi-Yau variety $X$, i.e., a smooth projective variety over $\C$ with trivial canonical bundle, giving rise to an effective supersymmetric gravitational theory in 4 dimensions.
-That is, starting with 10-dimensional Lorentzian space time, we compactify to 4-dimensions \be M_{10} \to \R^{1,3} \times X \ee where $\R^{1,3}$ is Minkowski spacetime.
+That is, starting with 10-dimensional Lorentzian space time, we compactify to 4-dimensions

+where $\R^{1,3}$ is Minkowski spacetime.
 The number of preserved supersymmetries, denoted $N$, depends on the properties of $X$.
 As such, we will be interested in the moduli space of Calabi-Yau varieties.

 Now, given an integral homology class $[\gamma]\in H_3(X,\Z)$.
 String theory associates to $(X,\gamma)$ the space $H(\gamma)$ of BPS states of charge $\gamma$.
 This has not been formulated rigorously, but is expected to be a finite-dimensional graded Hermitian vector space.
 According to \cite[\S2]{MM}, it should be defined as follows: let $M(\gamma)$ be the moduli space of $(\Sigma, A)$ where $\Sigma\subset X$ is a smooth Lagrangian submanifold in the class $\gamma$, with $A$ a flat $U(1)$-connection on it.
 Then $H(\gamma)$ is the $L^2$-cohomology of $M(\gamma)$.
 Alternatively, in the mirror formulation, one may take $M(\gamma)$ to be the moduli space of coherent sheaves on the mirror Calabi-Yau, with Chern classes given by $\gamma$.